On this page:

 How to access, correct or update personal information

-You can ask to access the personal information we hold about you.
-If that information is incorrect or outdated, you can ask us to correct it.
+You have the right to access the personal information we hold about you.
+If that information is incorrect or outdated, you have the right to ask us to correct it.

 Contact our Privacy Officer.